Do Gamers want Dungeons?

 To get back to the specific question of using dungeons in RPGs I should add that many RPGs (including several I have worked on) have used generic dungeon interiors (and often reused them).
 Bland levels, reused levels, whether they are dungeons or cities or spaceports, *will* be unappealing to any gamer.
 So perhaps because most RPGs tend to have a few filler dungeons here and there, there could be a little dislike for dungeons out there… a worry that a game with dungeons might not be demonstrating the most inspired design.

 But any area, whether a dungeon or otherwise, if designed well can be an exciting experience for players.
-In an earlier post I discussed some thoughts on building strong and memorable gameplay areas
+In an earlier post I discussed some thoughts on building strong and memorable gameplay areas.

 As a designer you need to understand what sorts of levels in other games have had long lasting effects on players.
 And so, I ask those of you reading this… have there been any game areas that have stood out for you… levels that made a lasting impression as much as any character you encountered or storyline twist you discovered?